 An employee relations specialist is someone who monitors various aspects of employee performance and well-being for a company or government agency.
 In addition, this professional frequently investigates and coordinates disciplinary actions, discrimination or harassment claims, and labor disputes.
-In small businesses, an employee relations specialist may handle these and other responsibilities, but in a large corporation or government agency, these responsibilities are often handled an entire department.
+In small businesses, an employee relations specialist may handle these and other responsibilities, but in a large corporation or government agency, these responsibilities are often handled by an entire department.
 He or she works in the human resources department most of the time, but in some organizations, this position is located in the legal department.

 Liaison is one of the most basic responsibilities of an employee relations specialist.
-Employee complaints and concerns, as well as requests for information, guidance, and counseling, are typically handled this person.
+Employee complaints and concerns, as well as requests for information, guidance, and counseling, are typically handled by this person.
 The specialist will determine the best course of action after reviewing the organization’s policies and any applicable laws.
 Employees, management, benefits coordinators, labor unions, mediators, and attorneys all benefit from this specialist’s assistance.
 The specialist may also be consulted for clarification of company policies, safety and health programs, and disciplinary actions in his or her capacity as a liaison.

 Employee relations specialists may serve as intake counselors for employees dealing with drug and alcohol addictions, health issues, or other personal issues that may interfere with their work lives in some organizations.
 If the company has an employee assistance plan, the employee relations coordinator takes care of intake and, if necessary, refers employees to additional counseling and treatment.
 Employees may be able to find outside resources for legal or marital issues with the help of specialists in this field.
 They might be in charge of the company’s health and wellness programs, as well as smoking cessation programs.
 Many businesses find that assisting employees with personal issues results in a healthier and more productive workforce.